deepanshs/mrinversion/docs/introduction.rst

             \right.

-Because Cartesian grids are more manageable in computation, we re-express the above polar piece-wise grid as the `x`-`y` Cartesian grid following,
+Because Cartesian grids are more manageable in computation, we re-express the above polar piece-wise grid as the *x-y* Cartesian grid following,

 .. math::
     :label: x_y_def

     x = r_\zeta \cos\theta ~~~~\text{and}~~~~ y = r_\zeta \sin\theta.

-In the `x`-`y` grid system, the basis subspectra are relatively distinguishable.
+In the *x-y* grid system, the basis subspectra are relatively distinguishable.
 The ``mrinversion`` library provides a utility function to render the piece-wise polar grid for your matplotlib figures.
 Copy-paste the following code in your script.